oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 --nodes 2
 ```

 You may have to rename the cluster.
-I found that sometimes even through the cluster resources have been deleted, the name is still unavailable.
+I found that sometimes even though the cluster resources have been deleted, the name is still unavailable.

 Perhaps you are wondering, if you got this error, why I didn't include the `--zones` flag in the original command.
 Was it just for the teachable moment?
 Not entirely.
 I wasn't sure if the availability in the zones is consistent enough to warrant including the specific zones in the original command.